History Files Nav bar

 Clodio / Clodian VI (426-447/8)

-Clodio's semi-legendary son Merovech (the succeeding king of the Salian Franks), was the founder of the Merovingian kings, and was called "the Long Hair" or "the Hairy" because of the length of his hair.
-From then on the Merovingians were called the "Long Haired Kings" and the cutting of a king's hair represented his loss of royal power.
+Clodio's semi-legendary son Merovech (who succeeded him at Cambrai), was the founder of the Merovingian kings, and was called 'the Long Hair' or 'the Hairy' because of the length of his hair.
+From then on the Merovingians were called the 'Long Haired Kings' and the cutting of a king's hair represented his loss of royal power.

 In history, Clodio was probably real.
 He lived in Thuringian territory, and ruled at the same time as the semi-legendary kings Theudemer and Richemer.
 All that is known of his reign is that he took the town of Cambrai from the Romans.
+The suggestion here is that both he and Pharamond migrated from Thuringian territory, crossed the Rhine in 420, and it was left to Clodio to take Cambrai after 426.

 Text copyright the original author(s).
-An original feature for The History Files.
+An original feature for the History Files.